Karan886/NoteBook-app-with-corona-SDK/README.md

 # NoteBook-app-with-corona-SDK
-Creating a simple app that takes notes with corona SDK

-Note: This was the first app I ever built!
+A note taking app built with Corona SDK.

-This app is built for learning purposes, a notebook app is a good way to learn programming and mobile application development beacuse the elements involved include: querying an SQL database, creating a frontend for the database (ie. via listview), and implementing tools (user friendly tools) to manipulate data in the database
+This app was built to teach myself mobile application development.
+Some of the skills I learned while working on it were querying a database using SQL, creating a frontend for the database via a ListView, and implementing user friendly tools to manipulate data.

 Notes:

--corona sdk does not provide us with native mobile UI, so a lot of work went into trying to make the UI look usable
+- Corona SDK does not provide a native mobile UI.
+A lot of work went into making a user friendly UI.

-- Although the concept of a note-taking app is simple, there is alot of additional functionalities that can be built on top of this concept (which can make this app very complex, ie. automatically creating events from body message).
+- There a lot of additional functionalties that can be added to the basic note app concept like automatically creating events from the body message.

-- The biggest issue I faced was dealing with apostrophes when storing data, the fix was using escape characters to format apostrophes
+- The biggest issue faced while developing this app was storing string data that contained apostrophes.
+The fix was to escape the apostrophe characters before saving the strings to the database.

-- There is very little motivation maintaining/working on this app since there are tonnes of note taking apps out there, but it has been a great gateway app
+- Since there are many note apps available, and the primary purpose was to teach myself programming, there is little to none active development on this app.

 Compiling and Testing:

-  - This game is built on Corona SDK, you may download it at: https://coronalabs.com/
+  - This app is built on Corona SDK, which can be downloaded at: https://coronalabs.com/
-  - If you are using mac with latest update, there may be some issues.
-You may want to check out this link: https://coronalabs.com/blog/2014/09/23/os-x-mavericks-10-9-5-and-corona-sdk/
+  - There may be some issues on MacOS with the latest version.
+To read more, visit : https://coronalabs.com/blog/2014/09/23/os-x-mavericks-10-9-5-and-corona-sdk/